sigp/lighthouse/book/src/validator-web3signer.md

 When using this file, the Lighthouse VC will perform duties for the `0xa5566..` validator and defer to the `https://my-remote-signer.com:1234` server to obtain any signatures.
-It will load a "self-signed" SSL certificate from `/home/paul/my-certificates/my-remote-signer.pem` to encrypt the communications between the VC and Web3Signer.
+It will load a "self-signed" SSL certificate from `/home/paul/my-certificates/my-remote-signer.pem` (on the filesystem of the VC) to encrypt the communications between the VC and Web3Signer.

 > The `request_timeout_ms` key can also be specified.
 Use this key to override the default time-out
 > with a new timeout in milliseconds.
 This is the time-out before requests to Web3Signer are